Welcome Our New Lead Pastor – Amanda Rohrer

 Doreen Miller is licensed by Lancaster Mennonite Conference as Congregational Spiritual Director.

-Born a missionary kid in Africa, Doreen is a wife to Myron (40+ years), mother (of four daughters and four sons-in-law), grandmother (of seven), retired physician and missionary, trained spiritual director, and trained supervisor of spiritual directors.
+Born a missionary kid in Africa, Doreen is a wife to Myron (40+ years), mother (of four daughters and four sons-in-law), grandmother (of eight), retired physician and missionary, trained spiritual director, and trained supervisor of spiritual directors.
 Her BSW and MD are from the University of Illinois, and her MAR in Spiritual Formation is from Evangelical Theological Seminary.

 Doreen’s lifelong passion has been learning to love God and others (Mt 22:37-39) and encouraging others to do the same.
 To learn more about Doreen and/or the Christian practice of spiritual direction, go to eyesarentenough.com.